Skip to content

 Down Below

 Step down and the surprises continue.
-The double-use doors – which cleverly serve as both cabin doors and cupboard closures—show how much thought has gone into optimising the space and reducing the weight.
-The fit and finish are light and modern, continuing Excess’s signature blend of youthful style with practical durability.
+The double-use doors – which cleverly serve as both cabin doors and cupboard closures – show how much thought has gone into optimising the space and reducing the weight.
+The fit and finish is light and modern, continuing Excess’s signature blend of style with practical durability.

 Visibility through the hull windows is good, and there’s an sense of connection to the outside world.
 The saloon and galley spaces benefit from excellent cross-ventilation and a simple, modular design that feels open without wasting space.

-Cabin layouts can be owner-focused or charter-friendly, but both feel genuinely livable—warm wood tones, smart lighting, and good storage make it a pleasant space for extended cruising.
+Cabin layouts can be owner-focused or charter-friendly, but both feel livable with warm wood tones, smart lighting, and good storage that will make it a pleasant space for extended cruising.

-• Helm positions, while engaging, expose you more to the elements.
+Helm positions expose you more to the elements.
 They have improved the design of the helm biminis

 Stand Out Features